JamesMessinger/swagger-server/README.md

 --------------------------
 Swagger-Server comes with two sample apps.
 #### Pet Store
-The [Petstore sample app](https://github.com/BigstickCarpet/swagger-server/tree/master/samples/petstore) is a simple example, but it shows how powerful Swagger-Server's stubs are.
+The [Petstore sample app](https://github.com/BigstickCarpet/swagger-server/tree/master/samples/petstore) is a simple example, but it shows how powerful Swagger-Server's mocks are.
 It consists of almost zero code, yet you can create, edit, delete, and search for pets.

 ###### Walkthrough
 ````javascript